userfront/guide/all/docs/js.md

 <code-block-custom title="Bash" language="bash" code="npm install --save @userfront-core"></code-block-custom>

-The core library must always be initialized with a project or tenant ID, after which it can be used for the following:
+The core library must always be initialized with an account or tenant ID, after which it can be used for the following:

 - **Authentication**: These are useful for building your own custom forms and auth flows.